scipy/scipy/scipy/special/utils/README.md

 convert.py
 ----------

-This script parse the BOOST data and write the data into a CVS text file.
+This script parses the BOOST data and writes the data into a CVS text file.
 For each data file, a subdirectory is created, as one boost data file (.ipp) can have several test sets.

 From the root of this repo
 ```